Qi (state): Spring and Autumn period

-In 632BC, Qi helped Jin defeat Chu at the Battle of Chengpu.
-In 589BC, Qi was defeated by Jin.
-In 579BC, the four great powers of Qin (west), Jin (center), Chu (south) and Qi (east) met to declare a truce and limit their military strength.
-In 546BC, a similar four-power conference recognized several smaller states as satellites of Qi, Jin and Qin.
+After Duke Huan's death, a war of succession between rival claimants greatly weakened Qi and ending its reign of hegemony.
+In 632 BCE, Qi helped Jin defeat Chu at the Battle of Chengpu, only to be defeated by Jin itself at the Battle of An in 589.
+In 579, the four great powers of Qin, Jin, Chu, and Qi met to declare a truce and limit their military strength.